sony7760/DevOps/K8s/SaToken.md

 ## Service Account Token
-service account tokens are created by default when you create a service account.
+Service account tokens are created by default when you create a service account.
 However, there are a few scenarios where service account tokens may not be created automatically

 ### Create Token
 Token can be created either using an imperative(command) method or declerative(manifest/defnition file) method